MErenKaya/OpenCV_Project/README.md

 ### 2. Add required files

-Place these in your project folder:
+Place these in your project folder.